Blended Learning, Remote Learning and Catch Up Premium at CCJ

 Level 2 offer: whole class or year group having to isolate due to contact with a positive case

 - Daily timetable posted on Google Classroom with activities set by teacher, including a guide of which activities should be submitted via Google Classroom or emailed to the teacher when completed.
-We aim to set 4-5 hours of work a day but it will be a minimum of 3 hours.
+We aim to set work that will take children the whole school day to complete but it will be a minimum of 4 hours.

-- Daily class meeting at 9am via Google Meet on Google Classroom
+- Daily 30-minute class meeting in the morning via Google Meet on Google Classroom.

-- Digital pre-recorded teaching of new concepts for maths and English
+- Digital pre-recorded teaching by teacher for maths, English and some foundation subjects.

-- Encouragement to share work with school on Google Classroom so we can celebrate activities that are happening
+- Encouragement to share work with school on Google Classroom and Twitter so we can celebrate activities that are happening

 - Access to online learning platforms with suggestions of activities to complete on Doodle, Bug Club and Times Table Rockstars